-The Clanton Booger is a 44 year old Chilton County, Alabama fable recently stated inaccurately by a cryptozoologist who penned then published this claim: "There's a Southern version of bigfoot that is much like a chimpanzee," said Bigfoot researcher and (former) professor at the University of Southern Maine, Loren Coleman... it runs around in the bottom lands and is much more connected to the creeks and swampy areas."
+The Clanton Booger is an old Chilton County, Alabama fable that circulated in the 1960's -- and was recently stated inaccurately by a self-made cryptozoologist who penned, then published this claim: "There's a Southern version of bigfoot that is much like a chimpanzee," said Bigfoot researcher and (former) professor at the University of Southern Maine, Loren Coleman... it runs around in the bottom lands and is much more connected to the creeks and swampy areas."

-There may be those apes held in captivity that may have escaped their enclosures from zoos, circuses, sideshows or primate sanctuaries, but those are not cryptids; there is no mystery there...
+None!
+There may be those apes held in captivity that may have escaped their enclosures from zoos, circuses, sideshows or primate sanctuaries, but those are not cryptids; there is no mystery there... certainly nothing that can be classified as a cryptid.

-There is no known link associated between chimpanzees and sasquatches.
-None.
-Coleman is quoted as saying, “the prints left behind at the Clanton scene proved the creature was more ape than man,” but Coleman is not a track expert.
+At this writing, there is no known link associated between chimpanzees and sasquatches.
+Coleman is quoted as saying, “the prints left behind at the Clanton scene proved the creature was more ape than man,” but Coleman is not a track expert and he is not a field savvy bigfoot investigator; he is a writer with a penchant for exaggerating truths...such as the 'nape,' that word doesn't exist in the dictionary; it is the invention of the man who tagged himself the world's leading cryptozoologist.

 According to forensic primate print expert J. Chilcutt in Conroe, Texas, the dermal ridges and other specific barefoot definitions consistent with sasquatch tracks are neither man nor ape.